 Overview of Goals

+1 - Stabilizing and reducing nitrate levels in the water of the test borehole.
+2 - Increasing the overall sanitation level in the surrounding area of the test site.
+3 - Creating a struvite and compost business to stimulate the recycling of urine/feces and to increase employment.
+4 - Avoiding high costs for implementing water treatment systems or new boreholes.
 These objectives will be translated to objectively verifiable goals and their corresponding activities.
 These activities are spread across three phases.
 Each phase must be completed successfully to proceed with the next phase.

 Results and indicators